 2 – Complex & Costly Solutions

 When it comes to offloading primary storage, existing solutions to migrate data to lower-cost storage repositories often lead to further complexities, costs and even isolation of information.
 While solutions from providers of primary storage may offer excellent means for staging data between various targets within the Primary Tier of storage, they tend to encourage vendor lock-in and prevent a “best of breed” approach to implementing more affordable forms of storage for cold data.
 Hierarchical Storage Management (HSM) software is another approach, and one that is designed specifically to stage data on the appropriate level of storage hardware.
 However, for a number of reasons, these solutions are only justified in extreme data environments.
-Even new software packages that fit into the category of “Storage Management Software” seem to fall victim to one of the two challenges found with HSM packages – either extremely complex or enormously expensive.
+Even new software packages that fit into the category of “Storage Lifecycle Management Software” seem to fall victim to one of the two challenges found with HSM packages – either extremely complex or enormously expensive.
 There are solutions that have capacity-based licensing that charge on the amount of data scanned regardless of whether the data is moved or not.